 3. Key Principles

-The Whistleblowing Policy of the Company is structured around three key principles: (i) the protection of confidentiality, (ii) the prevention of victimization and non-retaliation principle, and (iii) the protection of the accused person.
+This Policy of the Company is structured around 3 key principles: (i) the protection of confidentiality, (ii) the prevention of victimization and the non-retaliation principle, and (iii) the protection of the accused person.

 (i) Protection of confidentiality

-Confidentially is the cornerstone of the Policy.
-The recipient of the whistleblowing report and all others involved in the whistleblowing process will treat the information on a “need-to-know” basis.
+Confidentially is the cornerstone of this Policy.
+The recipient of the whistleblowing report and all others involved in the whistleblowing process will treat the information with the intention that such information may only be disclosed on a “need-to-know” basis.
 The identity of the whistleblower will not be revealed without first obtaining the whistleblower’s explicit consent, unless its disclosure is required in response to a valid court order or by the law.
 The whistleblower will be given prior notice before any such disclosure.

-The Company encourages whistleblowers to disclose their identity or provide contact details when reporting a concern in order to facilitate any follow-up actions.
-Anonymous reporting is, nevertheless, a possibility.
+On the basis that the whistleblower’s identity is intended to be kept anonymous, the Company encourages each whistleblower to disclose his/her identity or provide contact details when reporting a concern in order to facilitate any follow-up actions.
+Anonymous reporting is, nevertheless, a possibility should this be required and a whistleblowing report will not be disregarded solely on the basis that it had been made anonymously.

 Appropriate measures will be taken against any employee who engages in retaliatory actions towards a whistleblower.
-Appropriate measures can take the form of disciplinary actions, including the possibility of dismissal.
+Such measures can take the form of disciplinary actions, including the possibility of dismissal.

-A report is made in good faith if this individual has reasonable grounds to believe the information was true at the time of reporting.
-If you believe you have suffered adverse consequences as a result of making a whistleblowing report, please inform the receiving officers via the web form in section 4.1 who will arrange for an independent investigation into the matter.
+A report is made in good faith if the relevant individual has reasonable grounds to believe the information was true at the time of reporting.
+If you believe you have suffered adverse consequences as a result of making a whistleblowing report, please inform the receiving officers in accordance with the information in section 4.1, who will arrange for an independent investigation into the matter.

 (iii) Protection of the accused person